gym-minsik/lexicographical_order/README.md

 A string generator that helps to implement real-time editing of an ordered sequence.

-It makes reordering, sorting, interleaving transactions faster and simpler.
+It makes reordering, sorting, and interleaving transactions faster and simpler.